MC Number vs USDOT Number

 Articles in this cluster

-Learn what FMCSA operating authority is, the difference between MC, MC-B, and MC-FF, and why interstate for-hire carriers are legally required to have it under 49 USC §13902.
+Learn what FMCSA operating authority is, when an MC number is required, and how the MC, MC-B, and MC-FF authority classes differ under 49 USC §13902.

 Quick guide to figure out if your operation needs FMCSA operating authority.
-Covers interstate for-hire, private-carrier exemption, broker and forwarder rules, and intrastate carve-outs.
+Covers interstate for-hire, private-carrier exemption.

 Compliance · 6 min read · Updated 2026-04-24